Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ## Camera Sorting Layer Texture

 The __2D Renderer Data__ specifies how Unity supplies the shader variable `CameraSortingLayerTexture` for use in custom shaders.
-You should use this data in the same frame, and on the following layers.
+It is recommended that you use this data in the same frame and on the following layers, as using `CameraSortingLayerTexture` before it has been captured may result in unexpected results.

 ### Foremost Sorting Layer
 All Layers captured for use in the supplied Texture will be drawn from the very back Layer up to and including the Layer specified by __Foremost Sorting Layer__.